byroot/byroot.github.io/_posts/2025-01-29-so-you-want-to-remove-the-gvl.markdown

 The *simple* way would be to do what TruffleRuby and JRuby do: nothing.
 Or close to nothing.

-Since these alternative implementations are based on the Java Virtual Machine, which is memory-safe, they delegate to the JVM runtime the hard part job of failing but not hard crashing in such cases.
+Since these alternative implementations are based on the Java Virtual Machine, which is memory-safe, they delegate to the JVM runtime the hard job of failing but not hard crashing in such cases.
 Given MRI is implemented in C, which is famously not memory-safe, just removing the GVL would cause the virtual machine to run into a segmentation fault (or worse) when your code triggers this sort of race condition, so it wouldn't be as simple.